 A Look Back at 2022

-2020 was my second-year freelance writing full-time and it was a doozy.
-I've learned a lot about planning ahead, discipline, and how to be resilient.
-There were some mistakes, but that's to be expected.
+2021 was my third year freelance writing full-time.
+I've learned a lot about planning ahead, discipline, and how to be resilient over the last three years.

 Some of the biggest insights I've gained are how to: